julienetie/bonita/docs/partials.md

 ## Custom variables
 Variables are not defined within partial documents; they should be defined in config and can be made to be directly or dynamically accessible.

+## Page Partial
+A page is a partial that lives in the `./src/site/` subdirectory.
+Pages behave equivalently to partials located in `./partials/`.
+- `root.html` is the root page of the site and must be located at `./site/root.html`
+- `some-file.html` will be built as a directory named `/some-file/` using an index.html file.
+- `index.html` is treated as standard and served as the index page of it's directory.

+## Bridge Template
+A bridge template functions similarly to a regular page but serves a distinct purpose.

+- A bridge template is designed to be processed by the backend (and optionally the frontend).
+- Its primary role is to represent the initial state of the page for SEO purposes, at a minimum.
+- The backend platform is responsible for populating certain placeholders within the template.

+The main advantage of a bridge template is that it allows the HTML for the backend to be managed within the frontend system, standardizing the context in which the HTML is handled.
+Bridge templates are for dynamic pages that will be rendered by a backend platform.

+- A dynamic path can feature one or several bridge templates.
+- A bridge template should be suffixed with bridge.

+`some-file.bridge.html`

+The ampersand symbol should be used to denote a dummy placeholder to be replaced by the backend:

+`{{ &total-value }}`

+Other values referencing the file system will be rendered as normal.